 In 1982, changes in the Medicare and Medicaid hospice eligibility standards required patients to have a physician’s diagnosis that they were in their last six months of life.
 Additionally, all curative treatments must have stopped in order for hospice services to be reimbursed through Medicare and Medicaid.
 Many private health plans followed suit.
 The result is that children are referred to hospice very late in their course of illness, if at all, says Armstrong-Dailey.

 "Seldom is a physician able to say — until it’s at the very last moment — that the child is at death’s door," she explains.
 "Most often, pediatric patients are in and out of the terminal stage for a number of years.
 And, how many parents do you know, or how many pediatricians do you know, who would be willing to stop curative treatments on a child, even if his or her chance for survival were one in 10 million?"

 Parents of seriously ill children feel tremendous pain and guilt at the time of diagnosis, particularly if the disease is genetically linked, she notes.
-Families need help dealing with these issues early on in order to avoid preserve the strength of the family unit and appropriately make decisions about the care of the child.
-"By dealing with these emotions, we can help families look at the situation in a realistic way, and to realistically examine what the options might be," says Armstrong-Daily.
+Families need help dealing with these issues early on in order to preserve the strength of the family unit and make appropriate decisions about the care of the child.
+"By dealing with these emotions, we can help families look at the situation in a realistic way and realistically examine what the options might be," says Armstrong-Dailey.
 "It can help prevent the dysfunctional, destructive behavior that can shatter families.
 Without support, you often see an enormous increase in alcohol and drug abuse within families and destructive behavior by surviving siblings."